-Make a sparkling homemade crystal Star of David to celebrate the holidays!
+Make a sparkling homemade crystal Star of David or other type of star to celebrate the holidays!
 This project is extremely easy, resulting in a keepsake ornament overnight.

 - 2 pipecleaners – use glittery ones to get opalescent colors